utmittal/pyramidal-action-party/DevGuide.md

 - **help wanted**: If you get stuck.
 Probably we'll discuss problems more in Slack, but can't hurt to add this tag if something's giving you a bad time, in case others are looking about for something to do

 ## Version control
+### Git
+Time to get real comfortable with git!
+If you fuck something out, never fear, it's (almost) always reversible, and surely at least one of us can figure it out.
+Commands like `revert`, `fetch` and `stash` are worth getting familiar with.

 ### Branches
 The project is currently split between a Dev branch (localhost-based; we'll be using this for some time) and a Production branch (which we'll fire up once we're ready to start cloud hosting).
 As y'all probably know, serious projects usually also have a Staging branch that sits between Dev and Production, but I don't think we'll need this.